biobakery/metawibele/README.md

 * `$ docker pull biobakery/metawibele`
 * This docker image includes most of the dependent software packages.
-* Large software packages and those with licenses are **NOT** included in this image and needed installed additionally:
+* Large software packages and those with licenses are **NOT** included in this image and needed to be installed additionally:
 	* Users should review the license terms and install these packages manually.
 	* Softwares with large size: [Interproscan](https://github.com/ebi-pf-team/interproscan/wiki)
 	* Softwares with the license : [MSPminer](https://www.enterome.com/downloads/), [Signalp](http://www.cbs.dtu.dk/services/SignalP-4.1/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/), [Phobius](http://phobius.sbc.su.se/), [PSORTb](https://psort.org/documentation/index.html)